datoviz/datoviz/docs/howto/visual.md

 Each predefined visual comes with a set of predefined visual properties, also called **props**.
 For example, the `marker` visual has props for: point position, color, marker size, marker type, angle, and so on.

-This page presents the list of all predefined visuals along with their sets of props.
+The visual reference page presents the list of all predefined visuals along with their sets of props.
 You'll probably refer a lot to this page since it contains the most important information you'll need for your visualizations.

 Each prop is defined by: